Chapter 18.30

 1. Unit Size Standards.
 All accessory dwelling units shall not exceed the size standards listed below.

 a.
 Attached Accessory Dwelling Units.
-Maximum floor area for an accessory dwelling unit shall be the higher of: with zero to one bedroom, 850 square feet; two bedrooms, 1,000 square feet.
-If the accessory unit is created from converting existing space in the primary accessory structure, there is no size limitation.
+The maximum floor area for an accessory dwelling unit shall be the higher of: with zero to one bedroom, 850 square feet; two bedrooms, 1,000 square feet.
+If the accessory unit is created from converting existing space in the primary dwelling, there is no size limitation, but the accessory dwelling unit shall not exceed 50 percent of the existing primary dwelling.

 2. Setback and Lot Coverage Requirements.